andyduke/filesystem_picker/package/README.md

 Also, using the `FilesystemPickerDefaultOptions` widget, you can set the default settings and theme that will be used when using the `open`, `openDialog`, `openBottomSheet` methods (except for those settings that are set directly in the parameters of these methods).

-**Attention**!
-This widget must be placed above the `Navigator` widget so that its context is accessible to the picker's dialog/bottom sheet.
+**Attention!** This widget must be placed above the `Navigator` widget so that its context is accessible to the picker's dialog/bottom sheet.

 Usually it should be placed above the `MaterialApp` or `CupertinoApp` widget.